Yuutoallalong/Thailife/README.md

 This repository contains solutions to the technical test for Thailife.
 The project includes SQL queries, Java web service implementation using Gradle, and function-related logic.

-Already include some picture of  results, but can run it yourself to check
+Already include some picture of  results, but can run it yourself to check I use most time to fix encoding issues to make datacase and java can read "นายA1" in input correctly.
 ---

 ## Setup Instructions